Strengthening relationships to make childbirth safer

 quote-bottom

-Liga Inan has now been expanded to include a parallel program called Liga Familia which encourages fathers-to-be to actively support women and their newborn children throughout the pregnancy-to-parenthood journey.
+Liga Inan has now been expanded to include a parallel program called Liga Familia which encourages those closest to pregnant women (eg. fathers-to-be, mothers, in-laws) to actively support women and their babies throughout the pregnancy-to-parenthood journey.

-Utilising the Liga Inan messaging system, Fathers registered with Liga Familia receive tailored advice on birth planning, identifying risks, and contributing to positive and ongoing dialogue with their partners.
+Utilising the Liga Inan messaging system, those registered with Liga Familia receive tailored advice on birth planning, identifying risks, contributing to positive relationships, and the importance of postnatal health appointments.

 Return to projects